robertu94/cpsc3220-f18/docs/index.md

 ## Students with Disabilities

-In accordance with the University’s policy, I will do my best to provide reasonable accommodations to students with disabilities.
-Students should contact Student Disability Services and myself to discuss their individual needs for accommodation as early as possible—at least a week before special accommodations are needed.
+Clemson University values the diversity of our student body as a strength and a critical component of our dynamic community.
+Students with disabilities or temporary injuries/conditions may require accommodations due to barriers in the structure of facilities, course design, technology used for curricular purposes, or other campus resources.
+Students who experience a barrier to full access to this class should let the professor know, and make an appointment to meet with a staff member in Student Accessibility Services as soon as possible.
+You can make an appointment by calling 864-656-6848, by emailing <studentaccess@lists.clemson.edu>, or by visiting Suite 239 in the Academic Success Center building.
+Appointments are strongly encouraged – drop-ins will be seen if at all possible, but there could be a significant wait due to scheduled appointments.
+Students who receive Academic Access Letters are strongly encouraged to request, obtain and present these to their professors as early in the semester as possible so that accommodations can be made in a timely manner.
+It is the student’s responsibility to follow this process each semester.
+You can access further information here: [http://www.clemson.edu/campus-life/campus-services/sds/](http://www.clemson.edu/campus-life/campus-services/sds/).

 ## Getting Help

 If you need help during this course, talk to me sooner rather than later; often a brief discussion will clarify things enough to get you back on track.
 The longer you wait, the harder it will be to catch up.

 If you are consistently having problems with the course content, you can also seek help from the Academic Success Center and take advantage of the tutoring and supplemental instruction opportunities they offer on a regular basis.
-If your specific class is not listed, the ASC will begin sessions for groups of three or more.
 The tutoring schedule is [available online](https://www.clemson.edu/asc/courses/tutoring/index.html).

 ## Academic Integrity